coodoo-io/coodoo-listing/readme.md

 Every method takes the targeted entity class as a parameter.

-You can also inject the CDI bean `ListingService`

 ### Listing query parameter
-To control the listing there is a listing query parameter object `ListingFilterParams`.
+To control the listing there is a listing query parameter object `ListingParameters`.

 ...